-The Appendices to this Advisory provide more information on a number of scrubber systems that are on the market, and reference should be made to the accompanying checklists for owners.
+Appendix I to this Advisory addresses the consideration for retrofitting existing ships with EGCS.
+Information for EGCS manufacturers, frequently asked questions and answers, checklists for owners intending to adopt EGCS and other references are provided.
 It is advisable to communicate with the flag Administration of the vessel and the classification society at an early stage to determine applicability, current regulations and any specific requirements that may need to be applied.